saltyorg/docs/docs/sandbox/apps/notifiarr.md

 You can configure the Notifiarr client to not require it's own username and password with the use of a [Traefik plugin](https://github.com/tommoulard/htransformation).

+!!! note
+    Your Authelia username must match the username that the Notifiarr client was configured for.

 1. Add the following to your Inventory file to enable the plugin:

       ```yaml